dortania/OpenCore-Legacy-Patcher/docs/DONATE.md

 * Any Mac you own
   * Does require SSE4,1 CPU to test on Sierra and newer however
-* Any legacy GPU supporting macOS
-  * Does not require to be Mac flashed
-  * Following generations would would be beneficial:
-    * Nvidia 8000 series through 500
-	* AMD/ATI 2000 series through 6000

 If you have any legacy hardware you're willing to donate, please contact us at the following email: